Friday, April 17, 2026

 Assumptive Consumption

-Some times I awaken with a thought that leads me on a sort of rabbit trail chase with hopes of catching some sort of resolution.
-Idolitive creedal worship bordering on the fringes of fanatical reasoning for the sake of exclusion of reasonable inclusion seems to be more of a marketing ploy that employs somewhat intimidating tactical methodology betraying objective reasoning.
+Sometimes I awaken with a thought that leads me on a sort of rabbit trail chase with hopes of catching some sort of resolution.
+Idolitive creedal worship bordering on the fringes of fanatical reasoning for the sake of exclusion of reasonable inclusion seems to be more of a marketing ploy that employs somewhat intimidating tactical methodology while betraying objective reasoning.
 Pick and choose this day whom you will serve.
-Radicalize to employ means of marginalizing competing ideology; many times to the point of dying for.
-I can find myself definitively saying there are beliefs worth dying for with the obvious implication that this implies the obverse.
+A person or group will often radicalize to employ a means of marginalizing competing ideology; many times to the point of dying for.
+I can find myself definitively saying there are beliefs worth dying for, but with the obvious implication that this implies the obverse.
 I've seen that this will steer many people to simply employ an "I'm not religious stance", all the while betraying their position with religious zeal.
-What do I have to believe to bring peaceful resolution to my soul?
-We all long for it, but how can we achieve it?
+This also manifests itself in politics now as to be the norm and not the exception.
+This raises all sorts of questions apart from how we arrived to this debacle.
+While all don't always search for a peaceful reconciliation; we all should long for it; but how can we achieve it?
 When do we pick up the sword and when do we lay it down?
-Is there ever a point when being right can be blinding reason all along; or to be right for corrective rational or just right for elevating an ingratiating ego?
-When does motive dominate or interfere with objective rational?
+Is there ever a point when being right can be blinding reason all along, or to be right for corrective rationale, or just right for elevating an ingratiating ego?
+When does motive dominate or interfere with objective rationale?
 Can being right for a wrong reason still be justifiable?

 No comments: